 What are the accommodations like?

-6–8 writers will share a five room late 19th c. classic New Orleans shotgun home for the duration of the residency.
-Each writer will share a room with 2–3 others during their stay.
-The women’s room will be in the far back of the house next to the kitchen.
-The mens’ is the room adjacent.
-There will be one shared bathroom, a writing room equipped with antique desks from different periods, a common room with sofa chairs and fireplaces for socialization, a yoga/meditation room, and a small shared kitchen, and a deck for enjoying the occasional warm afternoon that New Orleans has, even in January.
+6 writers will share a five room late 19th century classic New Orleans shotgun home for the duration of the residency.
+Each writer will share a room with two others during their stay.
+Your bed will have three drawers set in the base for organization purposes.
+There’s a single shared bathroom, a writing room equipped with antique desks from different periods, a library with a sofa and fireplace for socialization, a yoga/meditation room, a small shared kitchen, and a deck for enjoying the occasional warm afternoon that New Orleans has, even in January.
 Continental breakfast will be provided in the dining room on the other side of the shotgun double from 8am to 11am six days a week, as will brunch on Sunday.